citp/privacy-policy-historical/m/me/med/medtronic.com.md

 Privacy is very important to us.
 We also understand that privacy is very important to you.
 This Privacy Statement tells you how we protect and use information that we gather through this Medtronic web site based in the U.S. Medtronic and some of its affiliates, including Medtronic Minimed and our international affiliates, also operate other web sites.
 This Privacy Statement does not apply to the other Medtronic web sites.
 You should review the privacy statement posted on other Medtronic web sites when you visit them.
 This web site and this Privacy Statement are intended for a U.S. audience.

-This Privacy Statement was last revised on July 1, 2008.
+This Privacy Statement was last revised on April 20, 2009.
 We may change this Privacy Statement at any time and for any reason.
 Significant changes to the Privacy Statement are discussed below in the Section called "Changes to the Privacy Statement."
 We encourage you to review this Privacy Statement each time you visit the web site.

 By using this web site, you agree to the terms of the most recent version of this Privacy Statement.
-Please read our [Terms of Use](https://web.archive.org/web/20081218213511id_/http%3A//www.medtronic.com/statements/terms/index.htm) to understand the general rules about your use of this web site.
+Please read our [Terms of Use](https://web.archive.org/web/20090619032031id_/http%3A//www.medtronic.com/statements/terms/index.htm) to understand the general rules about your use of this web site.
 Except as written in any other disclaimers, policies, terms of use, or other notices on this web site, this Privacy Statement and the Terms of Use are the complete agreement between you and Medtronic with respect to your use of this web site.
 You may be subject to additional terms that may apply when you access particular services or materials on certain areas in this web site, or by following a link from this web site.

 ## Introduction